 Yes, I’m definitely hopeful.
 I say that because the more we study and practice sustainability, see companies be more environmentally conscious, and hear about it, the more awareness we have for the issues.
 If you tell a friend and they tell a friend, word will spread.
 I see more compostable and recyclable bins at restaurants and in parks now too.
 There are recycling centers today for cans, plastics, wood, and electronics.
 I think it’s a big deal for companies like Madewell to engage in philanthropic activities like their denim recycling program – Blue Jeans Go Green.
 If more companies see others practicing something similar, they’ll want to start too.
 From a consumer point of view, if I see a brand engaging in sustainability, I’ll rather buy from that company than others that don’t advocate for the environment.

 What would you say to someone who isn’t as hopeful?

 I would encourage them to take easy, small steps.
 You never know who you’re going to impact.
 It’s being an influence on your peers, family, or friends, for the greater good.

 Any last words?

 The thing with the environment is there will be people who care and people who don’t care.
 But if more people see action being taken, they’ll be curious and want to learn more or even do more.
-The people we surround ourselves with and the issues we educate ourselves in have a huge effect in the bigger picture.
+The people we surround ourselves with and the issues we educate ourselves to have a huge effect in the bigger picture.